npm/pneumatic-tubes/README.md

 pneumatic-tubes orgs-import --source-token=[redacted] --target-registry=https://registry..npme.io --migrate-file=migrate-file.txt
 ```

+If the option  `--target-token` is provided, upstream documents will be fetched and
+the tool will skip publishing duplicate packages.

 ## Development

 If you are making changes to `pneumatic-tubes`, you can test using a local kappa.